State Personal Income Tax Revenue Bonds (Transportation)

 |Personal Income Tax Receipts||Revenue Bond Tax Fund Receipts|

-Source: NYS Division of the Budget and 2012A PIT Official Statement dated August 22, 2012.
+Source: NYS Division of the Budget and Annual Information Statement dated June 29, 2022.
 For more up-to-date information, please contact the NYS Division of the Budget.